shalevlevi/TicTacToe/README.md

 # TicTacToe
-TicTacToe against the computer, runs in the cmd.
+Run in the cmd and play against the ai.